Monday May 27, 2019

 When this happened, ExaZK started to point to a live MySQL instance and it worked in an HA fashion.
 Eventually, we replaced our faulty network switch with a new one and we started having 100% uptime.

 At the moment our website is working as shown in the screenshot below.

-Implement GeoDNS to pick the nearest location by the client’s source IP address.
-This is already tested in our development environment, but waiting for a stable release of PowerDNS 4.2.
+We’re planning to force cache translation JSON files directly in the browser to shift the load to the client-side.
+We’re also going to implement GeoDNS to pick the nearest location to the client’s source IP address.
+This is already tested in our development environment, but we’re waiting for a stable release of PowerDNS 4.2.

-In the future, we would love to implement regional Anycast together with GeoDNS to failover over a live datacenter in case of failure.
+In the future, we would love to implement regional Anycast together with GeoDNS to failover to a live data center in case of failure.
 One global Anycast plus region allocated prefix.
-Both are overlapping prefixes which allow having smooth failover if one region goes down completely.
-For instance, your GeoDNS server responds to a CNAME record with an IP of 2A02:4780:C3::1 for the CDN’s resolver and at that moment this region is down.
-New connections will be redirected to the shortest AS-PATH PoP because of the global Anycast overlapped network.
+Both are overlapping prefixes that allow having smooth failover if one region goes down completely.
+For instance, if your GeoDNS server responds to a CNAME record with an IP of 2A02:4780:C3::1 for the CDN’s resolver and at that moment this region is down, new connections will be redirected to the shortest AS-PATH PoP because of the global Anycast overlapped network.